badgirlbongi/bongihub/workflow.md

 + adding data to table rows in the database using myPhpAdmin
 + pictures cannot be added to the database
 + managed to fix the error images can now be added to the database on myphpadmin
++ resolving a "Got a packet bigger than 'max_allowed_packet' bytes," error on the myphpadmin